 - An additional 20% do not have access to the internet on the phone that they do have

-St. Anthony’s is working to address these changing needs through our Essential Services (food, clothing, hygiene, safety); Health Care (Medical Clinic, FAC); and Care Integration (Companions, Workforce Development, Transitional Employment, and Women’s & Children’s Services).
+St. Anthony’s is working to address these changing needs through our Essential Services (food, clothing, hygiene, safety); Health Care (Medical Clinic, Father Alfred Center); and Care Integration (Companions, Workforce Development, Transitional Employment, and Women’s & Children’s Services).
 We offer one of the broadest portfolios of direct social services in the city, all nearly under one roof.
 As a learning organization, St. Anthony’s aspires to set the quality gold standard for care integration, delivered in a uniquely Franciscan way with companionship at the heart.